gracesilge/gracesilge/README.md

 ## Work Experience

+Wayfair - Boston, MA | Software Engineering Co-op	| Jan 2026 - Sep 2026

+* Identified and resolved legacy bugs, partnering with analytics and business partners to halt over $10,000 of inefficient spend.
+* Spearheaded integration with third party vendor, completing deliverables ahead of schedule and enabling the addition of over 10,000  syndicated reviews to Wayfair site within 1 month.
+* Utilized agile methodologies to complete work in a timely, efficient manner, collaborated using GitHub, developed products in Java, SQL, and Python and maximized efficiency using GenAI powered development tools.

 YMCA of Northern Utah - Salt Lake City, UT | Counselor, Specialist, Unit Leader | 2023 - 2025

 * Supervised and mentored groups of 8–50 children in structured outdoor activities, fostering teamwork, creativity, and confidence.